 Airport Slot Management and Coordination (LIVE virtual classroom)

 These topics and more are covered in greater detail in the following traditional classroom course:

-Coordination is also a process to maximize the efficient use of airport infrastructure.
-This course will help you learn how to allocate and coordinate airport slots by applying the Worldwide Airport Slot Guidelines (WASG), the accepted global standard for the policies, principles and procedures of airport slot management.
-Learn how to apply the standard communication procedures from IATA's Standard Schedules Information Manual (SSIM) to messages between airlines and slot coordinators.
+When airline demand exceeds the capacity of an airport, coordination is introduced to manage planned operations.
+Coordination involves the allocation of limited airport capacity to aircraft operators through ‘slot coordination’ to ensure viable operations.
+Effective slot coordination will maximize the efficient use of airport infrastructure.
+This course will help you learn how to apply for or allocate airport slots by applying the Worldwide Airport Slot Guidelines (WASG) and Standard Schedules Information Manual (SSIM).
+These are the global standard principles and procedures of airport slot management and the technical standard for communicating between airlines and slot coordinators.

 Course code: TALM-13-VC

-- The live sessions of this virtual classroom course are delivered by an official IATA Instructor.
+The live sessions of this virtual classroom course are delivered by an official IATA Instructor.

-- The course will take you approximately 24 hours to complete and be held over 4 consecutive days.
+The course will take you approximately 16 hours to complete and be held over 4 consecutive days.

 There will be 2 live interactive virtual classroom sessions per day, each session will be 120 minutes.